March 5, 2020

 Bali-Asli-Cooking-School

-Penelope Williams (better known as Penny) got her culinary start working at The Savoy in London under master chefs like Marco Pierre White and Gordon Ramsay.
-After four years there, she returned to Australia and cooked for respected eateries like the Boathouse on Blackwattle Bay and Bather’s Pavilion.
-Throughout her career she worked with plenty of ingredients like foie gras and truffles, but chilies and lemongrass were few and far between.
-It wasn’t until Alila Manggis offered her the position of Executive Chef that she began to discover the unique flavours and cooking techniques of Southeast Asian cuisine.
+Penelope Williams—better known as Penny—began her culinary career at The Savoy in London, training under masters like Marco Pierre White and Gordon Ramsay.
+After four formative years, she returned to Australia and worked at acclaimed restaurants such as The Boathouse on Blackwattle Bay and Bather’s Pavilion.
+Although she had mastered luxury ingredients like foie gras and truffles, Southeast Asian staples like chilies and lemongrass were unfamiliar territory.

-Penny spent three years at Alila Manggis learning about Indonesian and Balinese food and culture, an experience that allowed her to realise her dream of opening her own restaurant.
-She says, “During my time at Alila I fell in love with the amazing freshness and vitality of the produce available at my doorstep and the way the Balinese work with it to create a unique tapestry of flavours.
+During her three years at Alila Manggis, Penny immersed herself in local food and culture.
+She says, “During my time at Alila, I fell in love with the amazing freshness and vitality of the produce available at my doorstep and the way the Balinese work with it to create a unique tapestry of flavours.
 Bali Asli is my avenue to share my new-found knowledge that so many Balinese people shared with me.”

 Bali-Asli-Cooking-School